 As a beginner, you’re probably not going to be charging too many waves of consequence.
 This means that slabbing reefbreaks and sketchy rock bottom pointbreaks will most likely be out of the question.
-Even though you can find more challenging waves in Nicaragua, you’ll be happy to know that the majority of places we surf are sand-bottom.
+Even though you can find more challenging waves to go surfing in Nicaragua, you’ll be happy to know that there are many sand-bottomed breaks available for beginner surfers in Nicaragua.

-Playa Maderas, for example, is a sand bottom wave and the main break that you’ll be surfing when you stay with us.
+Playa Maderas, for example, is a sand bottom wave and a great break that you can surf while on your first surf trip in Nicaragua.
 Located a short 15-minute walk from the Rapture Surfcamp grounds, Maderas is a great training ground for surfers of all skill levels.
 The fact you can surf the whitewash as a beginner then paddle out further and catch “green” or unbroken waves once you progress is one of its best features.

-Like all of the surf breaks near our surf camp though, Maderas is also jaw-droppingly beautiful.
-You might be focused on learning the fundamentals of surfing, but don’t be surprised if you find yourself standing in waist-deep water simply marveling at the lush jungle that runs down to the beach.
-Creating an almost amphitheater-style atmosphere that’s perfect for watching those famous Nicaraguan sunsets from.
+Like all of the surf breaks in Nicaragua, Maderas is also jaw-droppingly beautiful.
+You might be focused on learning the fundamentals of surfing, but don’t be surprised if you find yourself standing in waist-deep water simply marvelling at the lush jungle that runs down to the beach.
+Creating an almost amphitheatre-style atmosphere that’s perfect for watching those famous Nicaraguan sunsets from.

 2. You can nearly always find uncrowded waves